 If the location of the research/creative activities involves off campus work, must students provide their own transportation?

-Students may need coordinated transportation or their own transportation in order to get to BLI and field locations.
+• Students may need their own transportation to and from BLI (on campus) and field sites occosionally.

 Must students have taken any prerequisite classes?
 Please list classes and preferred grades: